Mahmoudsherif18/Practical-Linux-projects/README.md

 # Practical-Linux-projects
-Scripts for Sys &amp; Database administration monitoring, and troubleshooting.
-Production-tested Linux utilities for professionals
+## 1- System Health and performance monitoring in Linux